BuildCanada/OutcomeTrackerAPI/README.md

 #### Quick Start with Production Data

+1. **Prerequisites**:
+   - Install the GitHub CLI: https://cli.github.com/
+   - Authenticate with: `gh auth login`
-1. **Request Access**: Contact the team to ensure you have access to the GitHub repository
+   - Ensure you have access to the GitHub repository

 2. **Restore from Latest Database Dump**:
    ```bash